 Athletics.
-The University is a member of the Shenandoah and Chesapeake Athletic Conference.
-Team members must be in good academic standing (i.e., not on probation or admitted under provisional status) as stated in the Academic Policies section of the catalog.
+The University is a member of the USCAA.
+Team members must be in good academic standing as defined by USCAA.

 Commencement activities.
 Each May, Mid-Atlantic Christian University students, faculty, and staff enjoy a series of events designed to celebrate the end of the academic year and honor those who are graduating.
 To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are expected to attend the Graduation Reception and Commencement.